Why You Keep Going Back to Old Habits (And How to Stop)

 • "Study for class" becomes "Open my notes."

 The goal isn't to stop at two minutes (though you can if you want).
-The goal is to show up
+The goal is to show up consistently.
+Once you've built the habit of showing up, you can gradually increase the time and intensity.

-Strategy: Regulate Before You Redirect {#regulate}
+Regulate Before You Redirect

-overlooked.
-Before you try to change a behavior, take a moment to regulate your nervous
+This is one of the most important strategies for sustainable change, and it's often overlooked.
+Before you try to change a behavior, take a moment to regulate your nervous system.

 When you notice yourself reaching for an old habit, pause and ask: